dkhoanguyen/turtlebot3_multi_robot/README.md

 ## Multiple Turtlebot3 robot
 ### For RS2 students
-Please note that at the moment, this package is only tested with simulated turtlebot3 on Gazebo.
-It may or may not work with the actual turtlebot3 hardware setup.
-We will update this package once that is confirmed.
 #### Installation
 In the workspace, clone the `turtlebot3_simulation` package and build **WITH SIMLINK-INSTALL**
 ```